KseniiaMarkiv/capstone_repeat/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+I created this app for Coursera assignment of 1 week 6 course.
+I just repeat all commands but at new RoR version.

 Things you may want to cover:

-* Ruby version
+* Ruby version - "3.0.2"
+* Rails version - "7.0.0"

 * System dependencies

 * Configuration

 * Database creation

-* Database initialization
+* Database initialization - "pg"

 * How to run the test suite